 These charts represent Illinois Institute of Technology (Illinois Tech) community members who have known, confirmed cases of COVID-19.

-Approximately every two weeks, a random sample of nearly 200 members of the Illinois Tech community will be selected to be tested.
+Approximately every two weeks, a random sample from across the Illinois Tech community will be selected to be tested.
 The purpose of this random testing initiative is to monitor the rate of COVID-19 cases among our campus community.
 The data collected through this initiative will assist the university in making decisions about the future operations of the university.

 Since August 1, students, faculty, staff, and community members have been reporting their testing results.
 The charts below show both the cumulative and random testing results.
 These figures are solely based on cases reported to Illinois Tech’s Dean of Students or Human Resources.